The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 Fig. \ref{fig:unwrap} illustrates two challenges to absolute phase reconstruction through unwrapping.
 The absolute phase singularities cannot be observed and --- in contrast to the integrals in the configuration space $\Wn$ --- need not bear any relationship with phase singularities or holes in the domain.
 The two-dimensional differential InSAR interferogram in Fig. \ref{fig:unwrap}a) has a uniform wrapped phase of $\pi$, perfect coherence, and no path dependence.
 Nevertheless, it contains a circular absolute phase singularity $A$, where the coherence vanished at some intermediate time.
 Specifically, this interferogram was generated from \eqref{eq:decorrelation} with spatially variable $f(s) = 2/3 \sqrt{x_1^2 + x_2^2}$.
 Similar to Fig. \ref{fig:decorrelation}, the points inside and outside $A$ passed the origin on opposite sides, which manifests in the unobserved absolute phase of Fig. \ref{fig:unwrap}b but not in the observed interferogram.
 The circular absolute phase singularity disconnects $\Xa$, imperiling reconstruction by unwrapping even if the location of $A$ were known.
 Such disconnection does not occur in Fig. \ref{fig:unwrap}c--d, obtained from the three surface segments model (Fig. \ref{fig:threesurf}) with final surface positions $b_1$ and $b_2$ varying in space like $x_1$ and $x_2$, respectively.
 Absolute phase singularities radiate outward from the phase singularities but do not connect them.

 Are absolute phase singularities related to branch cuts?
 Branch cuts are barriers erected during phase unwrapping to circumvent path dependence \cite{goldstein88,rosen00}.
 For instance, in Fig. \ref{fig:unwrap}c, the two phase singularities could be connected by a branch cut, which enables recovery of an unwrapped phase field outside the branch cut.
 However, this unwrapped phase bears no resemblance to the absolute phase in Fig. \ref{fig:unwrap}d.
-To recover the absolute phase, branch cuts should be placed at absolute phase singularities, but the examples in Fig. \ref{fig:unwrap} show how difficult than can be based on observations.
-Conversely, the strategy of linking the two phase singularities with a branch cut is appropriate when path dependence is induced by localized noise, to be studied in discrete data.
+To recover the absolute phase, branch cuts should be placed at absolute phase singularities.
+Doing so can be difficult, as absolute phase singularities need not have observable manifestations (Fig. \ref{fig:unwrap}a).
+However, the strategy of linking the two phase singularities with a branch cut is appropriate when path dependence is induced by localized noise, to be studied in discrete data.